 The Margaret Noecker Nature Center is a labor of love.
 Our goal is to help children through nature learning, and then share the intellectual capital with the education community.

-The Parish School (TPS) was started by Robbin Parish in 1983 to address the special needs of young children with language and learning differences.
-The Parish School believes that every child has unique strengths and it’s up to us to identify each child’s strengths, educate to those strengths, and empower these kids to succeed in life.
-When longtime Head of School, Margaret Noecker, died suddenly in April 2013, a Nature Fund was set up to memorialize her years of dedication which began the day Robbin opened the school in 1983 with 6 students.
+The Parish School (TPS) was started by Robbin Parish in 1983 to address the special needs of young children experiencing challenges with language and learning.
+The Parish School believes that every child has unique strengths.
+Our task is to identify each child’s strengths, educate to those strengths, and empower these kids to succeed in life.
+When longtime Head of School, Margaret Noecker, died suddenly in April 2013, our daughter Lena and I set up a Nature Fund to memorialize her years of dedication which began the day Robbin opened the school in 1983 with 6 students.
 Margaret was my wife of 35 years.